-Cycle Trippin Day 4 was going to be a rest day.
-I had forgotten that I had booked a room through Airbnb so I set off towards Dijon, with my destination being Chalon-sur-Saône, which is in the Bourgogne region of France.
-It was a long ride and by the time I got to Dijon, it was 18:00 and there was still 5km to go.
-Still there is 75km to go.
+Cycletrippin Day 4 was going to be a rest day.
+I had forgotten that I had booked a room through Airbnb so I set off toward Dijon, with my destination being Chalon-sur-Saône, which is in the Bourgogne region of France.
+It was a long ride and by the time I got to Dijon, it was 18:00, and there was still 75km to go.

 I decided to take a rest by taking a train to Chalon-sur-Saône.
-I met a nice man called Fabian and he told me that photography was invented in Chalon-sur-Saône.
+I met a lovely man called Fabian, and he told me that photography was invented in Chalon-sur-Saône.

-The ride was hard and it had many ups & downs.
+The ride was hard, and it had many ups & downs.
 Why are villages and towns based at the bottom of a hill?
-When I pulled into a supermarket at the top of a hill I met two Germans who were also cycling like I was.
+When I pulled into a supermarket at the top of a hill, I met two Germans who were also cycling like I was.
 The village was at the bottom of the hill.
-They had resupplied and took off an hour later but I caught up with them on an extremely steep hill.
-One of them was struggling and I left them in the dust and did not see them again.
+They had resupplied and taken off an hour later, but I caught up with them on an extremely steep hill.
+One of them was struggling, and I left them in the dust and did not see them again.

-What I noticed when rolling through small towns was how German and American companies were taking over people’s food choices.
+When rolling through small towns, I noticed how German and American companies were taking over people’s food choices.
 I saw many Lidl and Aldi supermarkets and McDonald’s and Subway chains.
-I checked out a vending machine at Dijon central and it carried many recognizable brands such as Lays, Mars, Snickers, etc. It’s time to start boycotting and promote local brands.
-On the train Fabian said he drinks Australian wine because it’s cheaper than the local wine, and he lives in a wine region.
+I checked out a vending machine at Dijon central that carried many recognizable brands such as Lays, Mars, Snickers, etc. It’s time to start boycotting and promoting local brands.
+On the train, Fabian said he drinks Australian wine because it’s cheaper than the local wine, and he lives in a wine region.
 What’s going on stumps me.